 Get offline and outside.
 I need to leave the phone alone and focus on kids, sunshine, swinging, making dinner, and otherwise living life.
 Despite the fact that Facebook and other networking sites often bring people together, when I spend lots of time online, I tend to feel more isolated and depressed.
 Stepping away helps.

 Exercise.
-It is so hard to do when I’m feel down, but it always helps boost my mood, even in the midst of the worst of it.
+It is so hard to do when I’m feeling down, but it always helps boost my mood, even in the midst of the worst of it.
 I can always include the kids by taking a walk with them.

 Talk to someone.
 I tend to become a hermit when I’m feeling depressed.
 Talking with my kids is nice but I recognize that they cannot help when the depression hits hard.
-It’s important to me that I admit that it’s a hard day to a friend or loved one or therapist, without bringing the burden on the little minds I care for each day.
+It’s important to me that I admit that it’s a hard day for a friend or loved one or therapist, without bringing the burden on the little minds I care for each day.